JiwaFinancials/RosedaleCustomerPortal/README.md

 ![image](https://github.com/user-attachments/assets/98683857-679e-403b-b9b3-5ccf0e061ac2)
 Press CTRL-AD to exit the screen and leave the web app running.
 If you wanted to stop the screen and the web app, press CTRL-C when connected and then type exit to end the screen session.

+Check using a browser that your portal is accessible by visting the configured url in the appsettings.json (eg: https://portal.jiwa.com.au)

 ##### Configure Crontab
 Now edit the crontab with the command: